GabrielCorderoDeveloper/MyTo-doList/README.md

 ## About the project
-The project was made with React best practices in mind, like the camel case or pasal case.
+The project was made with React best practices in mind, like the camel case or pascal case.
 It is a component-based application and stores the data on the browser to avoid losing information when reloading the page or exiting.
 - React
 - Bootstrap 5
 - HTML